amergin/epimetal/docs/project/docs/userguide.md

 ### Header bar
 The header bar contains links to three views of this application: [Explore and filter](userguide.md#explore-and-filter), [Self-Organizing Maps](userguide.md#self-organizing-maps) and [Regression analysis & associations](userguide.md#regression-analysis-associations).

 The right-hand side of the header bar contains a **Link this view** button.
 This button opens a menu to save the current state of the application that is currently displayed.
 The link provided on the opening pop-over can be used to share the contents to other collaborators.
-Please note that the link provided is not a permanent link and there is no guarantee that the link is functional after 30 days.
+Please note that the link provided is not a permanent link: there is no guarantee that the link is functional after 30 days.

 ![Link this view](img/create_link.png)